xushenbo/xushenbo.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Idio" <!-- About me -->
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-Incidentally, these same features make it a great template for anyone that needs to show off a professional template!
+I am on the market for full-time positions.

+I completed my PhD at the MIT-IBM Watson AI Lab where I worked with [Kenney Ng](https://research.ibm.com/people/kenney-ng), [Zach Shahn](https://sph.cuny.edu/about/people/faculty/zach-shahn/), [Roy Welsch](https://mitmgmtfaculty.mit.edu/rwelsch/), [Stan Finkelstein](https://hst.mit.edu/faculty-research/faculty/finkelstein-stan).

+My research focuses on: natural language processing, machine learning, stochastic process, and semiparametric theory.

 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!

 A data-driven personal website
 ======